Jonesy137/FPLTool/README.md

 # FPLTool

 ## Notebooks

 **FPLAPI.ipynb** - A notebook where I learn how to scrape data from the FPL API and explore the data available.

+**FPLAnalytics.ipynb** - A notebook where I perform analysis on the data obtained from the FPL API, and create visualisations of the data.

 ## Data files

 **teams.csv** - A csv file containing all 20 Premier League teams, alongside additional stats such as team strength.

 **elements.csv** - A csv file containing all players in the Premier League, alongside stats.
 Stats are accumulated,